 OGP as a Partnership is supervised by the Steering Committee which is the decision-making body and comprises of 11 governments elected by OGP member countries and 11 NGO representatives elected by member NGOs.

-The current composition of the Steering Committee is as follows: Argentina, South Korea, Italy, France, Nigeria, Georgia, Indonesia, Germany, Romania, South Africa, and Canada.
-The Steering Committee is lead by the Co-Chairs – each representative elected by the Committee member governments and NGOs.
+The current composition of the Steering Committee is as follows: Canada, Estonia, Georgia, Germany, Indonesia, Italy, Morocco, Kenya, Nigeria, the Republic of Korea, United Kingdom.
+The Steering Committee is led by the Co-Chairs – each representative elected by the Committee member governments and NGOs.

 - In 2014, Georgia was elected as a Member of the OGP Steering Committee for the first time